-The practical implementation of standards and guidelines is also an issue.
+The practical implementation of standards and guidelines is an issue.
 The design of good infrastructure for pedestrians relies heavily on getting the detail right.
 Poor design of new infrastructure for pedestrians may actually make it more difficult for pedestrians to negotiate, especially those who are older or have a disability.
-An example of poor implementation is a raised threshold which dips to gutter level on both sides of the road.
+An example of poor implementation is a raised threshold without a smooth transition from the footpath level (dips to the gutter level) on both sides of the road.
 The intention is to improve pedestrian safety by slowing vehicles, but the constant changes in grade may create new tripping hazards.
 By comparison, a well-designed raised threshold is one which has a constant grade level with the footpath and can reduce both crashes and falls.